0xmoei/Pluralis/README.md

 ```

 ## Method 2 - Rent Cloud GPU:
+**Note: Check your GPU cloud `CUDA` version in your cloud provider dashboard or in terminal using `nvidia-smi`, if CUDA Version >= `13.0`, it's not supported (mostly with 50x RTX GPUs).
+I will drop a troubleshooting for such GPUs soon**

 ### Step 1.
 Rent Vast.ai GPUs
 1. Register in [Vast.ai](https://cloud.vast.ai/?ref_id=228875)
 2. Create ssh key in your local system (if you don't have already)